LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 ### 3.2 Data Visualization and Feature Selection
 Next, we visualize the data, analyze it and select useful features.
 Beforehand, just by looking at the data information, we have full reason to discard the attribute "duration" -- the duration of each phone call, since it is unpredictable before each call.
 Besides, the duration is highly correlated to the final decision -- the longer the duration, the higher the possibility that a client would subscirbe.
 Therefore, to ensure a realistic predictive model, we would discard this attribute.

-Now let's take a good look at our data.
+Now we can start to analyze the features by visualizing the data.
 We first viusalize the distribution of the result.
 As we can see, most of the custom (88.7%) will reject the proposal of term deposit subscription.

 ![Image](https://github.com/LIUQyou/LIUQyou.github.io/blob/master/assets/img/yes_no.png?raw=true)